proyecto26/dotnet-documentation/README.md

 // Lambda expressions (Useful to write local functions that can be passed as arguments or returned as the value of function calls) myList.RemoveAll((myObject) => myObject.myProperty == "some value");

+// Interfaces (Useful to create the definition of common methods in different classes) var listByInterfaz = from obj in myList
+                     where obs i Interfaz
+                     select (Interfaz)obj;

 ```

 # Commands